eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 Within the EUDI Wallet ecosystem, data is exchanged in the form of Electronic Attestations of Attributes (EAA), hereafter referred to as "attestations."
-Apart from EAA, the Regulation explicitly defines another category of data, called Person Identification Data (PID), which establishes the identity of a natural person or a legal person.
+Apart from EAA, the [European Digital Identity Regulation] explicitly defines another category of data, called Person Identification Data (PID), which establishes the identity of a natural person or a legal person.
 PID can only be issued by a PID provider operating under the supervision of the Member State.
 Each PID and attestation consists of